 But even in Western countries, it is common to see children sitting in a squat position still.
 However, as we get older, we favor the chair and couch, which causes detrimental effects on our mobility.

 Thankfully, practicing the yogic squat can counteract the tightness and tension caused by the unnatural position of sitting on a chair.
-Read on to learn how to practice garland pose safely and the many malasana modifications available.
+Read on to learn how to practice Garland Pose safely and the many Malasana modifications available.

 Article content: